-As previously announced, in the case of a contribution of shares by an individual in a holding company, there would no longer be a tax-free step-up: the difference between the fair market value of the shares and their acquisition value would be considered as a taxed reserve (and no longer as fiscally paid-up capital).
-As such, in the case where the reserves would be distributed to the shareholder, a withholding tax will apply.
+As previously announced, in the case of a contribution of shares by an individual in a holding company, there is no longer tax-free step-up: the difference between the fair market value of the shares and their acquisition value is considered as a taxed reserve (and no longer as fiscally paid-up capital).
+As such, in the case where the reserves are distributed to the shareholder, a withholding tax will apply.

-This would also apply in the case of gifts or inheritance.
-However, a sale of shares would remain outside of the scope because they can be taxable on the basis of other Income Tax Code provisions.
-Contributions of shares to non-resident companies would also fall within the scope of this measure.
-This change would apply to the capital gains realised as from 1 January 2017.
+This also applies in the case of gifts or inheritance.
+However, a sale of shares remains outside of the scope because they can be taxable on the basis of other Income Tax Code provisions.
+Contributions of shares to non-resident companies also fall within the scope of this measure.
+This change applies to the capital gains realised as from 1 January 2017.

 - increase in the withholding tax rate from 27 to 30 % on investment income as of 1 January 2017;